Women in journalism: United States

-The Baroness Frederika Charlotte Riedesel's 18th century Letters and Journals Relating to the War of the American Revolution and the Capture of the German Troops at Saratoga is regarded as the first account of war by a woman.
+The Baroness Frederika Charlotte Riedesel's 18th-century Letters and Journals Relating to the War of the American Revolution and the Capture of the German Troops at Saratoga is regarded as the first account of war by a woman.
 Her writing analyzes the relevant events, personalities of key actors and consequences of the military struggles she observed.
 Moreover, she was personally involved in the heart of the Battles of Saratoga.
 She suffered the hardships of siege when she sheltered in the cellar of the Marshall House during the failed retreat of the British army.

 Beginning in the late 19th century, women began agitating for the right to work as professional journalists in North America and Europe; by many accounts, the first notable woman in political journalism was Jane Grey Swisshelm.
 A former correspondent for Horace Greeley's New York Tribune, she persuaded President Millard Fillmore to open the gallery in congress so that she could report on congressional news.
 Prior to Swisshelm, Horace Greeley had employed another noteworthy woman in journalism, Margaret Fuller, who covered international news.
 Nellie Bly became known for her investigative reporting at the New York World.
 She was one of the first female journalists of her era to report by going undercover.

 While many female reporters in the 1800s and early 1900s were restricted to society reporting and were expected to cover the latest in food or fashion, there were a few women who reported on subjects that were considered the domain of male reporters.
 One example was Ina Eloise Young (later Ina Young Kelley).
 In 1907, Young was said to be the only female sports editor (or "sporting" editor, as it was then called).
 She worked in Colorado for the Trinidad Chronicle-News, and her areas of expertise were baseball, football, and horse racing.
-She covered the 1908 World's Series, the only woman of her time to do so.
+She covered the 1908 World Series, the only woman of her time to do so.
 The 2014 Status of Women in the U.S. Media reported that of more than 150 sports-related print publications and sports-related websites, 90 percent of editors were white males.